CaoDuyThanh/QML-Exercises/README.md

 # QML Excercises

 I make this repository to excercise QML skills and also inspired from this [awesome work](https://github.com/bradtraversy/50projects50days).
+This work also is a proof of concept what QML can make and how hard to do it.
 Hopefully this repo can help you in the way learning QML.
-The layout and animation is not exactly the same as original (I am lazy :)).
+The layout and animation is not exactly the same as original and the implementation is not optimized solution (I am lazy :)).
 Good day!

-Notes that the I use link demo of original repo for visualization.
-Check the folder for source of QML.
+Notes that I use link demo of original repo for visualization.
+I also try to build WebAssembly but it doesn't look as good as app version so check the folder for source of QML.

 |  #  | Project                                                                                                                     | Live Demo                                                                         |
 | :-: | --------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------- |